wurthless-elektroniks/sega-tmss-killer-attiny85/readme.md

 ## Theory of operation

 The ATTiny85 checks if /CART is pulled low and will stop execution if it isn't (the FAIL light blinks forever).
 Otherwise, it sets up INT0 to fire on the falling edge of /CART_CE, and begins the "glitch loop".
-In the glitch loop, /VRES is pulled hard to ground via the transistors, resetting the 68000 to a predictable state.
+In the glitch loop, /VRES is pulled hard to ground via the transistor, resetting the 68000 to a predictable state.
 The code then waits for INT0 to fire; if it doesn't within a certain amount of time, it will retry several times before giving up (the FAIL light stays on).

 As soon as INT0 fires, /VRES is driven low, then the program halts in a "success" state (SUCCESS light stays on).
 At this point, the glitch should have succeeded, and the Genesis should boot directly into the game.